The table of contents be found here.

 The Los Cerros photograph also shows numerous white patches of caliche on the road cut.
 Caliche is composed primarily of calcite and can be thought of as a kind of limestone, but it is not formed by the same processes as more conventional limestone.
 It forms in the subsurface in arid climates (such as the modern Jemez) from slow weathering of calcium-rich parent rock.
 Caliche typically includes a fair amount of sand, silt, and clay that is bound into the calcite matrix.

 Just east of here, the flows are thicker and are separated by more distinct beds of clinker.
 For example:

 Thick basalt flows on Los Cerros.
 36 01.374N 106 15.667W

 There is a quite massive flow on top and another just exposed at road level, with a thick bed of clinker between.

 Further down the road, there is a massive bed of cinder.

 The reddish rock to the left is well compacted beds of basaltic cinder.
 These extend for about thee hundred feel along the road to the west.
 The gray mass to the right is gabbro, which has the same composition as basalt, but cooled slowly enough to form visible crystals.
-This is presumably the main vent within the volcano, which cooled very slowly after the final eruptions.
+This is likely the main vent within the volcano, which cooled very slowly after the final eruptions.

-as microgabbro.
+microgabbro.
 An older name still sometimes used is diabase.